What World Border Security Congress had to say about ETIAS

 Is ETIAS delayed?

 ETIAS implementation has been delayed several times due to COVID-19.
 This latest revision of the timeline will ensure interoperability between ETIAS components, such as the Entry-Exit System.
-EES will be operational by May 2023.
+EES will be operational in 2025.

 Can you apply for an ETIAS now?